top of page

 These political experiences, my work with expectant and new parents in UK and Italy, the expansion of my embodied knowledge acquired through motherhood, my experience with the Himba, the mindfulness retreats and mindfulness teaching training and regular practice, and the inspiration of some pioneers of the fields led to the writing of a new manuscript that had a mind of its own and listened to a new call: sensitising all those who play a role in parental and infant health and wellbeing – not just the parents themselves, but the prenatal and perinatal healthcare professionals, the policy makers, and every member of the community and humanity, so that every prospective and new parent and every child are welcome and embraced by the village with love, kindness and compassion.
 It was a new call for our community and humanity to support and nurture the mother-unborn relationship and mother’s and father’s mental state.

 Meanwhile I was designing a PhD project to put some headways of the book into a rigorous study and further investigate the Prenatal and Perinatal Mindfulness Relationship-Based (PMRB) program I had developed during my work and empirical studies.
 The research project explores association among maternal mindfulness and mental health during pregnancy and mother-infant relationship before and after birth, in particular emotional availability.
-It anticipates that the program may lead to enhancement of mother-infant relationship before and after birth, improvement in maternal mental health, and mitigation of the risk of postnatal depression, anxiety and stress.
+The program had positive outcomes showing that it can lead to enhancement of mother-infant relationship before and after birth, mindfulness and interoception, and improvement in maternal mental health, thus mitigation of the risk of postnatal depression, anxiety and stress.
 Emotional availability is a key outcome because this is the connective tissue between mother and baby, which allows a mother to be present and responsive to her infant’s needs, whereas it is hindered by the mother’s stress, anxiety and depression.
-Therefore, emotional availability is a good indicator of a well-functioning mother-baby relationship and we can see it unfolding from pregnancy through birth and beyond in an indigenous mother benefitting from shared childcare thus the support of the community.
+Therefore, emotional availability is a good indicator of a well-functioning mother-baby relationship and we can see it unfolding from pregnancy through birth and beyond in an indigenous mother benefitting from shared childcare and the support of the community.
 Having been granted the International Excellence Award from Central Queensland University encouraged me and my family to move to Australia to also have a life experience.
 Despite the initial adjustment challenges and distance from our home and culture, living in Australia has brought a deep connection with its glamorous Nature and through my young daughters’ experience consolidated my interest in how our diverse cultures and childhood experiences shape our world view and way we relate to others.
+This further consolidated my cultural sensitivity.

 About Me